livewires/audio-production/worksheets/02-reverb-delay.md

 If you click on the OrilRiver plugin, its window will appear.
 If you click in the box at the top that says “Default”, you can find a range of different presets to try.
 I recommend listening to Large Room, Plate, Cathedral 1 and Deep cave to get an idea of what the reverb can do.
 Each time that you select a different preset, you should click the “Dry” button in the top left to make sure that it is lit up orange.
+"Wet" and "dry" refer to the sound with and without the effect added.
+The dry sound is the original and the wet is with the effect applied.

-You can set up a delay effect the same way by selecting ReaDelay instead of OrilRiver.
-(You might want to mute any reverb while you play with delay though)
+You can set up a delay effect the same way as the reverb by selecting ReaDelay instead of OrilRiver.
+(Create and name a new track, then send other tracks to it.)
+You will probably find it easiest to mute any reverb while you play with delay though.
 With delay I recommend setting it by hand rather than starting with the presets.
 The plugin should look like the image below:

 ![Delay plugin](../images/delay-plugin.png)